 Hanna Hana Brandt is dean of Mori no Ike (first half), the Japanese Language Village.
-Hana has been with Concordia Language Villages for 15 years as a counselor, credit teacher, abroad program leader and dean.
+Hana has been with Concordia Language Villages for 21 years as a counselor, credit teacher, and abroad program leader.
+This is her 9th year as dean.
 She is currently the academic year program Leader for Japanese youth, adult and family programs.
 Hana was a villager at Lac du Bois for four years before joining the Mori no Ike community.

 Along with her husband, Hana also leads a family-week program at Camp Manito-wish YMCA in Northern Wisconsin.

 Jack Tamaki Shimizu is dean of Mori no Ike (second half).
-2017 is Tamaki’s eighth on staff at Mori no Ike, and he has also held leadership positions as Two-Week Curriculum Facilitator and Credit Facilitator.
-Tamaki also previously attended Concordia Language Village’s Japanese program as a two-week villager, credit villager, and a credit abroad villager in Japan.
+2020 is Tamaki’s 11th year on staff at Mori no Ike, and he has also held leadership positions as Two-Week Curriculum Facilitator and Credit Facilitator.
+This is also his 4th year as dean.
+Tamaki also previously attended Concordia Language Village’s Japanese program as a two-week villager, credit villager and credit abroad villager in Japan.